All Episodes

 And she will likely remain there for the duration of the week.

-Um, but it is uh it it sort of blocks the blood supply and so on and so forth.
+But it sort of blocks the blood supply and so on and so forth.

-I'm not a doctor.
+Anyway, it involves the look, I'm not a doctor.

 Bottom line is it was successful.

-We wish our our thoughts and prayers.
+We wish our thoughts and prayers.

-Um let me get back to this how profound all of this is when the president gets the release of hostages, Kim Jong-un inviting the West now to see him shut down his nuclear reactors, then of course crossing the DMZ, no more missiles being fired.
+Let me get back to this, how profound all of this is when the president gets the release of hostages.

-Uh now talking about denuclearization, then uh the release of the hostages, capturing five of the top most wanted leaders of VISIS, ending the nuclear deal with Iran, and then you take it to what the president did by opening the embassy in Jerusalem.
+Then the release of the hostages, capturing five of the top most wanted leaders of ISIS, ending the nuclear deal with Iran.

-And the prime minister said last December, President Trump became the first world leader to recognize Jerusalem as our capital.
+And the prime minister said, last December, President Trump became the first world leader to recognize Jerusalem as our capital.

 And today the United States of America is opening its embassy right here in Jerusalem, Netanyahu said.